bizpropb/MERN-Portfolio/README.md

 docker-compose restart
 ```

 Quick start (and rebuild) Application in dev mode (including helper script & seed):
+⚠️ In most cases you can just use F5 to hotreload the application. (doesnt work if docker related files are changed)
 ```bash
 cd client; npm install; cd ..
 cd server; npm install; cd ..